cryptographic provenance · App Intents · MCP

 03b · git interop

-Developer teams can keep Git for source code while Pedigree records provenance around non-code folders, approvals, evidence, signed revisions, and proof bundles.
+Developer teams can keep Git for source code while MadeMark records provenance, local revisions, approvals, evidence, and proof bundles for the folders Git was never designed to explain.

 keep git